 Q5: This recommendation should be considered by the following Ending the Epidemic Task Force Committee (Select all that apply) Prevention Committee: Develop recommendations for ensuring the effective implementation of biomedical advances in the prevention of HIV, (such as the use of Truvada as pre-exposure prophylaxis (PrEP)); for ensuring access for those most in need to keep them negative; and for expansion of syringe exchange, expanded partner services, and streamlined HIV testing by further implementing the universal offer of HIV testing in primary care, among others.
-The Committee will focus on continuing innovative and comprehensive prevention and harm reduction services targeted at key high risk populations, as well as grantfunded services that engage in both secondary and primary prevention.
-Care Committee: Develop recommendations to support access to care and treatment in order to maximize the rate of HIV viral suppression.
+The Committee will focus on continuing innovative and comprehensive prevention and harm reduction services targeted at key high risk populations, as well as grant- funded services that engage in both secondary and primary prevention. , Care Committee: Develop recommendations to support access to care and treatment in order to maximize the rate of HIV viral suppression.
 The Committee will promote linkages and retention in care to achieve viral suppression and promote the highest quality of life while significantly decreasing the risks of HIV transmission.
 Recommendations will also ensure a person centered approach is taken and that access to culturally and linguistically appropriate prevention and health care services is available.
 Q6: Does this recommendation require a change to an existing policy or program, or the creation of a new policy or program?
 Unknown Q7: Would implementation of this recommendation be permitted under current laws or would a statutory change be required?
-Permitted under current law Q8: Is this recommendation something that could feasibly be implemented in the short-term (within the next year) or long-term (within the next three to six years)?
+Unknown Q8: Is this recommendation something that could feasibly be implemented in the short-term (within the next year) or long-term (within the next three to six years)?
 Within the next year Q9: What are the perceived benefits of implementing this recommendation?
-People engaged in healthcare have better outcomes.
-Maybe we can engage young people in traditionally under-served communities by using the medium they are most familiar with.
+Identifying more people who are living with HIV and linking them to care, and more people who are HIV- negative and at risk and linking them to care.
 Q10: Are there any concerns with implementing this recommendation that should be considered?
 Respondent skipped this question Q11: What is the estimated cost of implementing this recommendation and how was this estimate calculated?
 Respondent skipped this question